HavenInc/janus/README.md

 ![image](Permutations.png)

+Now, taking this problem one step further, let's consider a use case that is seen currently in the industry.
+Say you have two vessels that both pass through the port of Hong Kong.
+You could technically jump from one ship to the other and continue on the next ship's voyage.
+This is called a transshipment.
+For example:

+Route 1: SGSIN -> HKHKG -> USLAX
+Route 2: HKHKG -> USOAK -> COBOG

+Now your cargo is in SGSIN, and you want it delivered to COBOG.
+You could technically start on Route 1 in SGSIN, and when you get to HGHKG, you reload your cargo onto Route 2 and continue on your way to COBOG.
+There are probably some factors you would want to consider to make sure that this jump is actually possible.

+As a final part of this problem, please include a checkbox that allows you to select whether or not to display these transshipments in the results of your possible voyages.

 #### Requirements

 - Convert the list of port calls into a list of possible voyages between ports
+- Include a toggle to add transhipments to your result set
-- Provide an interface for listing all possible voyages between two dates, showing the port pairs and the vessel
+- Provide an interface for listing all possible voyages between two dates, showing the port pairs and vessels involved
 - You are free to use the provided skeleton app or write your own.

 > Do not hesitate to ask questions about how this could/should be set up!
 This is not a strict quiz, it is a starting point for collaboration.